Medical Records

 Deceased Patients' Records

-Concerning the release of medical records, there is no exception to confidentiality, outside of a court or administrative proceeding, where a patient is deceased.
+Concerning the release of medical records when the patient is deceased, there is no exception to confidentiality, outside of a court or administrative proceeding.
 As such, a family member of a deceased patient does NOT necessarily have access to the patient's medical records.
 Instead, access is restricted by law to someone who is designated as a "personal representative" of the deceased.

 A "personal representative" is someone specifically named by the Texas Estates Code as having the authority, when appointed as such by the probate court, to transact business on the part of the estate.
 An authorized representative will have legal documents, called "Letters Testamentary" (when there is a will) or "Letters of Administration" (when no will is found to exist), describing his or her authority.